meta-llama/llama-stack/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

-## Pull Requests
+## Discussions -> Issues -> Pull Requests

 We actively welcome your pull requests.
+However, please read the following.
+This is heavily inspired by [Ghostty](https://github.com/ghostty-org/ghostty/blob/main/CONTRIBUTING.md).

+If in doubt, please open a [discussion](https://github.com/meta-llama/llama-stack/discussions); we can always convert that to an issue later.

+**I'd like to contribute!**

+All issues are actionable (please report if they are not.)
+Pick one and start working on it.
+Thank you.
+If you need help or guidance, comment on the issue.
+Issues that are extra friendly to new contributors are tagged with "contributor friendly".

+**I have a bug!**

+1. Search the issue tracker and discussions for similar issues.
+2. If you don't have steps to reproduce, open a discussion.
+3. If you have steps to reproduce, open an issue.

+**I have an idea for a feature!**

+1. Open a discussion.

+**I've implemented a feature!**

+1. If there is an issue for the feature, open a pull request.
+2. If there is no issue, open a discussion and link to your branch.

+**I have a question!**

+1. Open a discussion or use [Discord](https://discord.gg/llama-stack).

+**Opening a Pull Request**

 1. Fork the repo and create your branch from `main`.
-2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+2. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+3. Ensure the test suite passes.
-5. Make sure your code lints.
+4. Make sure your code lints using `pre-commit`.
-6. If you haven't already, complete the Contributor License Agreement ("CLA").
+5. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need